Photo by John Soares

 Weiss is a New England-based producer/engineer/mixer/musician.
 His

-unfussy, organic, "artist first" work has earned him a reputation as an
+unfussy, "artist first" work has earned him a reputation as an

-outstanding producer who can adapt to many musical genres and is
+outstanding producer who can jump between musical genres and is

 unafraid to ignore stylistic convention.
 Notable artists Weiss

-has worked with include Charlie Chesterman, Chris Brokaw, Kustomized,
+has worked with include Charlie Chesterman, Chris Brokaw, Peter Holsapple, Kustomized,

 Slim Cessna's Auto

-Aimee Mann, Lee Ranaldo, Bell X1, Drive By Wire, One Happy Island, Kingsley Flood, Willard Grant
+Aimee Mann, Lee Ranaldo, Bell X1, Willard Grant

 Conspiracy, Two Dollar Pistols, Bow Thayer &